-Option Description -include Specifies to generate code for included files (see page 138). -interface-spec Specifies to generate code only for the specified interfaces (see page 137). -jPpackage-name Specifies the package name to contain the file output (see page 153). -v/-s Controls the level of verbosity (see page 153).
+Option Description -complete/-incompl ete Controls the completeness of the code that is generated for the specified components (see page 100). -dir Specifies where to generate file output (see page 105). -include Specifies to generate code for included files (see page 94). -interface-spec Specifies to generate code only for the specified interfaces (see page 94). -jPpackage-name Specifies the package name to contain the file output (see page 104). -v/-s Controls the level of verbosity (see page 105).